sethbarr/adaptation-dashboard/SPECIFICATION.md

 ## Open Questions for Discussion

 1. **Authentication**: Should teams log in, or is file-based access control sufficient?
-2. **Impact weights**: Should ARIA be able to adjust the impact formula weights?
+2. **Impact weights**: Should be able to adjust the impact formula weights?
-3. **Targets**: Should ARIA set standardized targets, or do teams define their own?
+3. **Targets**: Should set standardized targets, or do teams define their own?
 4. **Update frequency**: How often should teams update data?
 Should there be reminders?
 5. **Confidence intervals**: 90% or 95% as default?
 6. **Model selection**: Should dashboard recommend which model to use based on data, or leave to users?